CheesecakeTV/ChannelCodingUtility/readme.md

 ## Getting started

-If you just want to use the program, run the executable.
+If you just want to use the program, run the executable (which will be added some time in the future).
 Your antivirus software might complain, but you can run it without installing anything else.

-If you want to run the scripts in Python, install the necessary packages.
+If you want to run the scripts in Python, install the necessary packages (I believe it's obvious that you need to have Python installed).
 Just copy this into your CMD-Window:
 ```commandline
 pip install numpy